caolan/async/README.md

 * tasks - An array of functions to run, each function is passed a callback it must call on completion.
-* callback(err) - An optional callback to run once all the functions have completed.
-This function gets passed any error that may have occurred.
+* callback(err, [results]) - An optional callback to run once all the functions have completed.
+This will be passed the results of the last task's callback.

 __Example__